Image of the pirate Gilbert from his trial: Law Library of Congress

 It was on August 20, 1832 that the schooner Panda left Havana under the Spanish flag.
 Her captain was Pedro Gilbert (also known as Don Pedro Gilbert), who was a well-known pirate along Florida’s coast, and whom a section of rocky coastline on Florida’s eastern shore is named after.
 Her purpose was stated as such: “Dark was her purpose, and mysterious her proceedings.
 Her course was unknown, for she had evaded the last visit of the Spanish authorities, although she bore their flag.
 Her crew numbered thirty-one, and her cargo was goods for the African market.
 Onward she steered, across the ocean’s wave; the shore of Africa lay before her; in her track lay guilt and crime.”
 The cargo mentioned consisted of: “30 bales of cloth, 250 muskets, 250 barrels of powder, one barrel of knives, one case of necklaces, one case of cutlasses, one box of flints, and two cases of axes.”
 A likely cargo for the slave trade, and which was made apparent from a document later found aboard after her capture.

 The Panda was both a pirate and a slaver on this voyage.
 On September 20th she encountered the American brig Mexican at lat.
 33° N, long.
 34-1/2° W, from Salem bound for Rio.
 Being no match for the pirate schooner which had two short carronades and one long brass gun, Capt.
 Butman decided it best to comply with the pirate’s demands.
 They soon boarded the Mexican, taking everything of value including ten boxes of coin valued at $20,000, and though some crewmen were beaten, the pirates didn’t outright kill any of them, but locked them in the ship, leaving them to an even worse fate!
 “The compasses were broken, the rigging cut away with an axe, tiller-ropes, braces, running-rigging, sails; the yards let down, spars thrown overboard; and, to complete their atrocious deeds, short of murdering the crew at once, they left a pot of tar, and a quantity of tarred ropeyarn in the caboose on fire.
-In this state they left the brig, taking her ensign and pendant, and her only boat with them, which, when they got alongside of their own vessel, they scuttled, and after hoisting in their launch, and the brig’s spars they had carried off, they made sail to the south-east, to reconnoitre a ship that had hove in sight, leaving the Mexican to her fate, and expecting every moment to see her a mass of flames.”
+In this state they left the brig, taking her ensign and pendant, and her only boat with them, which, when they got alongside of their own vessel, they scuttled, and after hoisting in their launch, and the brig’s spars they had carried off, they made sail to the south-east, to reconnoiter a ship that had hove in sight, leaving the Mexican to her fate, and expecting every moment to see her a mass of flames.”

 So having left the crew to burn alive, the pirates had forgotten one thing.
 “But they had neglected to secure the cabin skylight, and the mate judging they were standing away under sail, crept up through it on deck, in time only to save their lives, and the whole vessel from destruction.
 The caboose was on fire, the mainsail would soon have been so, and a few short moments more would have been the last of the Mexican and her crew.
 But they were saved; the hand of Providence was there; and by their exertions and perseverance the vessel was again put into some order, and they reached Salem, where the account of the piracy was speedily published.”
 This newspaper account would be the downfall of the Panda’s piratical crew.
 The Mexican’s crew continued to let smoke billow from the ship until they were sure the Panda was far enough away and would believe they were all dead by now.

 The Panda eventually made the coast of Africa, and later made port on Prince’s Island (present day Príncipe Island).
 There she lay a few days, before she sailed again for the African coast and the River Nazareth.
 Soon after, the HMS Curlew arrived at the island: “Her Majesty’s sloop Curlew, lately employed on the African station, and under the command of Captain Trotter, happened to visit Port Antonio, of Prince’s Island, in May, 1833, a place seldom resorted by British vessels of war.
-About the same time, Mr. Gould, an American merchant, residing there, learnt from the ‘Salem Commercial Advertiser,’ a well-know print of the United States, that an American brig, named the Mexican, had been met at sea, and plundered, by a piratical schooner,” The brief description of the schooner matched that of the Panda, which had sailed back to the African coast just a few days before the Curlew arrived.
+About the same time, Mr. Gould, an American merchant, residing there, learnt from the ‘Salem Commercial Advertiser,’ a well-known print of the United States, that an American brig, named the Mexican, had been met at sea, and plundered, by a piratical schooner,” The brief description of the schooner matched that of the Panda, which had sailed back to the African coast just a few days before the Curlew arrived.
 Mr. Gould relayed this information to Capt.
 Trotter, and the captain soon found out that the Panda now lay in the river Nazareth.
 Trotter immediately set sail in order to intercept the schooner.

 “On the 4th of June the Curlew arrived off the mouth of this river, and immediately her three boats, manned and armed with forty men, under the immediate command of Captain Trotter, proceeded in quest of the pirate.”
 They rowed upstream all night and finally saw their prey laying at anchor.
 The river being such as they could not conceal themselves very well, when within a mile of her, “the boats displayed their colours”.
 The pirates soon spotted them and all but one took to their boats making for the shore.
 The straggler soon joined them in a canoe, and his purpose aboard soon became apparent as smoke was seen coming from the Panda.
 The Curlew’s crew were soon aboard the schooner and found a fire near the magazine, “in which sixteen casks of powder, below the cabin floor; a quantity of cotton and brimstone was burning, which would shortly have communicated with the magazine, but for the timely arrival of the boats.”
 They soon extinguished the fire and began to search the ship.
 The pirates had taken her papers with them, but they did find personal correspondence signed by Pedro Gilbert proving this was indeed the pirate ship Panda.
 One of the most interesting finds was a document with instructions for Gilbert from officials in Havana regarding this particular voyage.
 That it was to purchase slaves was quite evident though not written outright.
 Some hints stated in the document: “Upon your arrival at the place of your destination, you will use all diligence in your power in the purchase and shipment of your cargo, which, from the selected and abundant invoice of your outward cargo, we have no doubt will be a fine one.”
 Another instruction said: “Immediately upon your arrival, at whatever place it may be, you are to give proper notice of the place your cargo is, stating the number of ‘Bulks’ you have brought, &c.”
 The work “Bulks” was translated from the Spanish document word “Bultos,” which is Spanish for bulks or any large bundle.
 The translator also said that it was a code word for “Aficans” commonly used by the slave traders in Havana.
 It also had instructions for how to return to Cuba, where best to unload the cargo, and who to contact when they did.
 Spain and Portugal were still actively involved in the slave trade at this time.